Is the Earth a living being?

 At the same time, however, it also means:

-With every species that becomes extinct, a bundle of solutions is lost.
-And with every indigenous people that disappears, a group of people is lost who have been observing, describing, and living with these specific solutions for thousands of years.
+With every species that […] goes extinct, a wealth of solutions is lost.
+And with every indigenous community that disappears, we lose a group of people who have been observing, describing, and living by those specific solutions for thousands of years.

 Lucas Buchholz in "Kogi"

-For some indigenous American peoples, such as the Kogi of Colombia, the solution is to recognize the Earth as a living being.
-For this indigenous people, whose culture and traditions have remained virtually unchanged for 4,000 years, everything is alive: the wind, the water, living creatures...
-In their native language, there is no word for enemy.
-They see it as their duty to restore balance by giving something back to the Earth when too much has been taken.
-When imbalances occur, they consider it natural for the Earth to strike back through natural disasters.
+For some indigenous peoples, such as the Kogi of Colombia, the solution lies in recognizing the Earth as a living being.
+For this indigenous group, whose culture and traditions have remained virtually unchanged for 4,000 years, everything is alive—the wind, the water, living creatures… In their native language, there is no word for “enemy”; they see it as their duty to restore balance by giving something back to the Earth when too much has been taken.
+When imbalances occur, they take it for granted that the Earth will strike back through natural disasters.

-Gaia hypothesis or the Earth as an organism
+The Gaia Hypothesis, or the Earth as an Organism

-In a sense, it is clear to science that the Earth is a system (=organism).
-Isn't it also completely clear to us?
-Is there any doubt that the world is not alive?
-Shouldn't we then also dare to take the step of perceiving the Earth as a being with its own needs?
+In a sense, then, it is clear to science that the Earth is a system (=organism).
+Isn’t it perfectly clear to us as well?
+Is there any doubt left that the world is not alive?
+Shouldn’t we then also take the step of perceiving the Earth as a being with its own needs?
 A living being whose needs we must take into account alongside our own?

-If you are honest with yourself, is this thought so far-fetched?
-Don't you feel it too, the liveliness of the earth?
+If you're honest with yourself, is that idea really so far-fetched?
+Don't you feel it too— the earth's vitality?

 Sources and recommended reading: